The UK Priority Species Indicator - assessing progress towards saving our most endangered wildlife

 To address this, the RSPB and JNCC have initiated a partnership of organisations to develop a new biodiversity indicator describing the changing status of priority species in the UK.
 The indicator will be a clear and simple way to communicate whether or not we are managing to help priority species and to answer questions such as are they on average continuing to decline, are declines levelling off, or are species starting to recover?
 The published indicator can be viewed on the Joint Nature Conservation Committee website.

-To address this gap RSPB, alongside JNCC, has initiated a partnership of organisations to develop a new biodiversity indicator describing the changing status of priority species in the UK (and individual countries).
+- To develop a biodiversity indicator to assess the change status of priority species in the UK

 - Review of the quantity and quality of data currently available for each species on the list